Gluten Allergy Rash: Symptoms, Causes, and Treatments

 The prognosis for a gluten allergy rash is generally good, especially with a proper diagnosis and management plan.
 Consistent adherence to a gluten-free diet can significantly alleviate symptoms and prevent future outbreaks.
 However, it's important to note that everyone's experience with this condition can vary.

 After a diagnosis, individuals often notice a marked improvement in their symptoms upon adopting a gluten-free diet.
 This diet needs to be followed strictly, as even minor gluten ingestion can trigger a rash outbreak.
-However, it’s crucial to understand that while dietary changes can control the rash, it does not cure the underlying gluten sensitivity.
+However, it’s crucial to understand that while dietary changes can control the rash, they do not cure the underlying gluten sensitivity.

 While the rash can be itchy and uncomfortable, it typically does not cause long-term damage to the skin.
 However, persistent scratching can lead to skin infections and scars.
 Therefore, it's essential to manage the rash well and seek medical advice promptly if symptoms worsen.